top of page

 Who We Serve

 Frannie Peabody Center clients face a diverse set of challenges and come from a wide range of socio-economic backgrounds.
-Clients range in age from a few years to over seventy, and represent several different races, ethnicities, and countries of origin, illustrating the fact that HIV/AIDS affects all of us.
+Clients range in age from a few years to over seventy, and represent several different races, ethnicities, and countries of origin.

 Frannie Peabody Center serves over 400 people living with HIV/AIDS annually: